STPHxBioinformatics/Trichuris_Hominis/03_Mitogenome_assembly_and_phylogeny/README.md

 ## Contents:

-This section presents the code used for the assembly of *T. resilentia* mitogenomes and phylogenetic inference.
+This section presents the code used for the assembly of *T. hominibus* mitogenomes and phylogenetic inference.
 It is presented by the individual nextflow processes which are combined in a final workflow or individual sections for further processing outside of Nextflow.
 The scripts were run on the SciCORE computing cluster at the University of Basel with most modules pre-installed.